freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 280.1

 It worked.
-You can add a row to a table like this:
+Rows are the actual data in the table.
+You can one like this:

 ```sql
 INSERT INTO table_name(column_1, column_2) VALUES(value1, value2);